bomonike/bomonike.github.io/acronyms.md

 *	OPEX	=	Operating Expenditures	(impacts Profit and Loss statement for current periods)
 *	ORC	=	Optimized Row Columnar (data format used within Apache Hadoop databases)
 * ORM = Object-Relational Mapping (to simplify interaction between OOP CRUD apps and SQL databases)
+* OOS = Out of Stock (when a retail store is out of inventory to sell of an item)
+* OOV = Out-Of-Vocabulary (words or terms that a LLM has not encountered during its training phase)
 *	OS	=	Operating System
 *	OSCAL	=	Open Security Controls Assessment Language	(NIST-defined format for communicating CVEs)
 *	OSCP	=	Online Certificate Status Protocol	(used to obtain the revocation status of X.509 digital certificates)